ScaleNature/mi_wash_park_neighbor_survey/replit.md

 **Authentication**: Session-based admin authentication uses bcrypt for password hashing (SALT_ROUNDS: 10).

 **Storage Layer**: Hybrid architecture combining file-based area storage with PostgreSQL database for survey responses.
-- Area definitions stored in `/data/areas.json` (read-only in production, editable in development)
+- Area definitions stored in `/data/areas.json` (fully manageable in all environments)
 - Survey responses stored in PostgreSQL database
 - Parcels loaded from GeoJSON file on startup and cached in database for query performance